-On May 6, 2015, Kivalliq announced plans to commence the Company's first exploration program at the Hatchet Lake Property in June 2015 to include a combination of follow-up geochemical, biogeochemical and geophysical surveys in several priority areas.
-Kivalliq is eligible to recoup a \$173,876.45 deficiency deposit on the Hatchet Lake Property by incurring equivalent exploration expenditures prior to February 1, 2016.
+On October 15, 2015 Kivalliq announced final results from the 2015 summer exploration program at Hatchet Lake.
+Soil and biogeochemical samples identified anomalous uranium

+In October 2015, Kivalliq recouped a \$173,876.45 deficiency deposit placed by Rio Tinto on the Hatchet Lake Property by incurring equivalent exploration expenditures prior to February 1, 2016.